dimokaramanlis/LightSuite/docs/usage_lightsheet_brain.md

 This module processes whole-brain datasets acquired via lightsheet microscopy.
 It handles large volumetric data (100 GB+), performing preprocessing, cell detection, and registration to the Allen Brain Atlas (CCF v3).

+> New to LightSuite?
+Read [How it works](how_it_works.md) first — it explains the registration stages, control-point active learning, and SBR cell detection that this page builds on.
+Here we cover the brain-specific steps and parameters.

 ## Before You Start

 You will need: